mxjp/gluon/docs/reference/core/signals.md

 + Evaluation is stopped when the current [lifecycle](lifecycle.md) is disposed.
 + Teardown hooks from the callback are called when the current [lifecycle](lifecycle.md) is disposed or before the next call.
 + Teardown hooks are not supported in the expression.
-+ Setting the second parameter to `true` guarantees that the callback runs before other non-trigger callbacks and during [batches](#batch).

 ## `watchUpdates`
 This is the same as [`watch`](#watch), but the initial value is returned instead of being passed to the callback.